falarion08/SECDEV_Project/README.md

 3) After the installation run the virtual environment by entering in the CLI ".venv/Scripts/activate" (Assuming you're using Windows)
 4) Install dependencies via "pip install -r requirements.txt"
 4) Create a .env file in the base folder.
 Create a variable name, "DATABASE_URL" inside the .env file and enter your credentials that can be found on the ElephantSQL website with the format: "postgresql://username:password@hostname/databasename".
 DO NOT USE DIRECTLY THE LINK FROM ELEPHANTSQL.
 5) Add .env, .venv, and __pychache__ files to .gitignore to protect your credentials
+6) On a separate terminal, run tailwind CSS by entering the following "npm run dev"
-6) Run the Flask web app by entering the command "python app.py"
+7) Run the Flask web app by entering the command "python app.py"

 **Notes:**